Muhammad-waqar-uit/SpeedRunHTML/README.md

 - P tag `<p></p>`

 # Preformatted text tag
-- The HTML <pre> element defines preformatted text.The text inside a <pre> element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks</pre>
+- The HTML element defines preformatted text.The text inside a <pre> element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks.</pre>
 - `<pre></pre>`

 # HTML link tag